learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 * _and_ that you have created a relationship with the waiter...

-The waiter knows that the data associated with the variable `your_order` should be recorded their notepad and should be findable the kitchen.
-The idea of `your_order` is like a variable and has meaning in the context of this particular restaurant and this particular time.
+The waiter knows that the data associated with the variable `your_order` should be recorded in their notepad and / or should be findable the kitchen.
+The idea of `your_order` is like a variable and has meaning in the context or "scope" of this particular restaurant and this particular time.

 Say you walked over to a store across the street and asked "Do you know where